Got a spongy brake pedal? Did you do a pad or caliper replacement and you need

 complete this service.
 Watch the following

-and then read through the following article to gain additional
+video and then read through the following article to gain additional

 added information, though appearances may vary, the procedure is the same on